 promising.
 In 2008 the major breakthrough was achieved and since then all the development time has been concentrated to optimize and fine-tune the circuits.
 Thousands of samples had to be

-analysed (no click or crackle is the same!) but the reward surely is worth all these years of efforts.
+analyzed (no click or crackle is the same!) but the reward surely is worth all these years of efforts.
 While not every single crack and pop can be completely eliminated (a deep scratch that

 heavily damaged the vinyl can, of course, not be "mended" and a muted lower frequency "bump" may remain but even then the amount of disturbance will be reduced massively).